mp-se/stirplate/README.md

 ## Future changes

-* Add REST API to get values from the device
 * Add support for Blynk Cloud (or at least test/document this part)
 * Add support for mqtt